-- The Strategy actions have been reviewed, but need to be further broken down to be Specific, Measurable, Accurate, Realistic and Time-Based (SMART). - Implementation Panel to meet on a regular basis.
+- The Strategy actions have been reviewed, but need to be further broken down to be Specific, Measurable, Accurate, Realistic and Time-Based (SMART). - Implementation Panel to meet on a quarterly basis.

-Summary of feedback received on implementation
+Summary of feedback received during the public exhibition period on this theme

-Some submissions described how Council had failed to implement and promote the Strategy, while other submitters noted that the works completed to date, such as the Yacaaba Street Extension, sent a positive message to the business community.
-There was clear support for the general objectives of the existing Strategy and support for a renewed effort towards delivery.
+Of the 82 submissions received, 25 mentioned the importance of implementation.
+When discussing this theme, some submissions described how Council had failed to implement and promote the Strategy, while others believed that the works completed to date, such as the Yacaaba Street Extension sent a positive message to the business community.
+There was a clear undertone of resounding support for the general objectives of the existing Strategy and everyone wanted to see further implementation.